 Based on the results of animal studies in which bromodichloromethane exposure increased tumors of the large intestine, kidney, and liver, and bromoform increased tumors of the large intestine, they are also classified as Group B2 carcinogens.
 Dibromochloromethane is classified in Group C, "possible human carcinogen," based on limited animal evidence of an increase in liver tumors.

 Activated carbon filtration has been recognized by experts as an effective method for the treatment of THMs in drinking water.
 Although filtered water pitchers or self-contained faucet-mount filters may offer a modicum of ability at trihalomethanes removal in drinking water, solid carbon block technology serves as a more effective option for trihalomethanes water filters.
 A key step in selecting a TTHM filter is verifying that it is certified to remove THMs - especially if it is NSF-certified for THM reduction under NSF/ANSI Standard 53.

 Some bottled water brands and manufacturers put forth bottled water as an alternative solution to TTHM removal in drinking water, but there is no NSF certification to verify such claims.
 Furthermore, bottled water is ultimately limited in its applications compared to filtered tap water; bottled water does not serve as a viable solution to THM in water used for washing and preparing food, or in water used for cooking food.

-Through a combination of mechanisms including mechanical filtration, physiochemical adsorption, and electtrokinetic adsorption, Multipure's solid carbon block filters can reduce the presence of THMs as well as other contaminants like asbestos, cysts, particulates, lead, mercury, PCBs, radon, toxaphine, and chlorine.
+Through a combination of mechanisms including mechanical filtration, physisorption, chemisorption and catalysis, Multipure's solid carbon block filters can effectively reduce the presence of THMs in water, as well as treat the presence of other drinking water contaminants such as asbestos, cysts, particulates, lead, mercury, PCBs, radon, toxaphene, and chlorine.